HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-Comparing the two distributions of injected scripts, the 2024 graph shows a notable increase in the percentage of injected scripts at the 50th percentile, rising from 25% in 2022 to 21% in 2024.
+Comparing the two distributions of injected scripts, the 2024 graph shows a notable decrease in the percentage of injected scripts at the 50th percentile, rising from 25% in 2022 to 21% in 2024.
 At higher percentiles, the trend remains consistent between the two years, with 70% of scripts being injected at the 90th percentile in both 2022 and 2024.
 The early percentiles saw a slight uptick in injection, but overall, the pattern of script injection has remained steady at higher resource levels.

 ### First-party versus third-party JavaScript